tal-moshayov/step-heroku-deploy/README.md

 # Changelog

+## 1.0.5

+* Update README, to clearify using a SSH Key pair.

 ## 1.0.4

-* fixed release that also works on ruby based boxes (always installs ruby 1.9.1)
+* Fixed release that also works on ruby based boxes (always installs ruby 1.9.1)

 ## 1.0.1